DanMorriss/drf-highlights/README.md

 CORS_ALLOW_CREDENTIALS = True
 ```

-10. To be able to have the front end app and the API deployed to different platforms, set the JWT_AUTH_SAMESITE attribute to 'None'.
+10. To be able to have the front end app and the API deployed to different platforms, set the `JWT_AUTH_SAMESITE` attribute to `'None'`.
 Without this the cookies would be blocked.
 ```
 JWT_AUTH_COOKIE = 'my-app-auth'
 JWT_AUTH_REFRESH_COOKE = 'my-refresh-token'
 JWT_AUTH_SAMESITE = 'None'
 ```

-11. Remove the value for SECRET_KEY and replace with the following code to use an environment variable instead.
+11. Remove the value for `SECRET_KEY` and replace with the following code to use an environment variable instead.
 ```
 SECRET_KEY = os.getenv('SECRET_KEY')
 ```

-12. Set a NEW value for your SECRET_KEY environment variable in env.py, do NOT use the same one that has been published to GitHub in your commits
+12. Set a NEW value for your `SECRET_KEY` environment variable in env.py, do NOT use the same one that has been published to GitHub in your commits
 [Django Secret Key Generator](https://djecrety.ir/)
 ```
 os.environ.setdefault("SECRET_KEY", "CreateANEWRandomValueHere")
 ```

-13. Set the DEBUG value to be True only if the DEV environment variable exists.
+13. Set the `DEBUG` value to be `True` only if the `DEV` environment variable exists.
 This will mean it is True in development, and False in production.
 ```
 DEBUG = 'DEV' in os.environ
 ```

-14. Comment DEV back in env.py
+14. Comment `DEV` back in env.py
 ```
 import os